NourhanEssam/graduation-project/README.md

 4- on the beaglebone type tightvnc in the terminal and enter a new password if its the first time to use it (the current tightvnc password is eslamsamir)

+5- run the following commands on the BeagleBone terminal:

+tightvncserver

-5- run the following command on the BeagleBone terminal tightvncserver :1 geometry 1920x1080 -depth 24 -dpi 96
+tightvncserver :1 geometry 1920x1080 -depth 24 -dpi 96

 6- open tightvnc on the laptop and connect to the ip address 192.168.7.2:1 and enter the password you entered in the BeagleBone terminal (eslamsamir)